Jamón jamón: Plot

 José Luis tracks Raúl down to the ham warehouse and catches him with Conchita.
 The two men fight using ham legs as blunt weapons, (Note: The scene was inspired by Francisco de Goya's Fight with Cudgels.) ending with José Luis injuring Raúl and Raúl bludgeoning José Luis to death.
 Carmen, Silvia, and Manuel arrive and Silvia returns her soda can tab ring to José Luis's body before returning to Manuel; a weeping Carmen cradles José Luis's body while Conchita comforts Raúl.
 A shepherd arrives with his flock of sheep, recreating a tableau from Silvia's dreams.

 Production

 The film is a Lola Films production.
 It has the Monegros desert as backdrop.
 Shooting locations included Peñalba, Fraga, Monegrillo and La Almolda.
 Footage was shot near the Osborne bull (and the adjoining gas station) in Peñalba, a football pitch in Monegrillo, and a roadhouse near Candasnos.

 Much of the dialogue and imagery in the film are composed of word play and visual puns.
-For example, in Spanish, jamón means "ham;" not only do two characters comment that Silvia's breasts taste like ham, but the phonetically similar jamona, which Raúl calls Silvia, is Spanish slang for an unmarried woman.
+For example, in Spanish, jamón means "ham;" not only do two characters comment that Silvia's breasts taste like ham, but the phonetically similar jamona, which Raúl calls Silvia, is Spanish slang for a sexy, curvy woman.